-- Personal ethics make up the values and principles that help you distinguish between right and wrong.
-Financial professionals must follow regulations and earn the trust of both clients and coworkers.
+Personal ethics make up the values and principles that help you distinguish between right and wrong.
+Financial professionals must follow regulations and earn the trust of clients and coworkers.

 - Interpersonal Skills

-- Interpersonal skills can enhance healthy working relationships.
-Individuals with strong interpersonal skills demonstrate a friendly and approachable demeanor and interact well with others.
+Interpersonal skills can enhance healthy working relationships.
+Professionals should be able to demonstrate a friendly and approachable demeanor and interact well with others.

-- Professional finance workers face different financial dilemmas every day, and problem-solving skills help them tackle those challenges and deal with other tough situations.
-These skills prove vital when working in stressful professional fields, such as portfolio management and stock trading where professionals cannot crack under pressure.
+Financial professionals face different financial dilemmas every day.
+Problem-solving skills help them tackle those challenges and deal with other tough situations.
+These skills prove vital when working in stressful financial fields, such as portfolio management and stock trading.

 - Technological Expertise